54yd/Kimaris/README.md

 ## Features ✨

 1. **Place and Interact with 3D Animals in AR**
    - Install is available. you can install this web App into your home screen.
 Then you can use them as music player when offline.
-(This App uses PWA, and Workbox for offline no signal situation to work!)
+(This App uses PWA. also uses Workbox to function without Wifi/5G/4G)
    - Offline-Compatible.
 The latest technology of ServiceWorker(WorkBox) can this App run offline (partially)
    - Place virtual 3D animals onto real-world surfaces using your mobile device. 🐘🐅
    - Animals are  interactive (only default page, not AR mode): touch their tummies repeatedly, and you can play game with them, by dialogue and sounds! 😄